accellera-official/systemc/unit_test/tlm/README.txt

       bind all targets and initiators to, in combination with LT and AT initiators and targets.
 This test also uses instance specific extentions in the generic payload

+      NOTE: this test does not compile with SystemCv2.1.v1 due to incompatibilities with the boost library that is required for the multi_socket implementation

 p2p/ :
   BaseSocketLT/ :